JCapucho/blog/content/posts/browser-fs.md

 title: "Creating a filesystem in the browser"
 description: "In this post I'll show you how I implemented a filesystem in the browser and how you to can do it"
 date: 2020-06-04
+lastmod: 2022-06-08T15:20+01:00
 tags: [web,javascript]
 draft: false
 ---

 Recently I have been both creating and maintaining zesterer's programing language [tao](https://github.com/zesterer/tao) playground that you can check out at https://tao.jsbarretto.com/.
 One of the new features that is coming is a module system, the module system allows better code organization by splitting your code into virtual units called 🥁 modules.
 A single file is a module (some languages can have multiple modules per file) and you can get the public exports from other modules.

 ## The problem

-Well that's cool but the playground only supports a file right now, heck even that isn't true it's just a single text editor from where the code is directly extracted.
-If you look for other languages playgrounds they normally don't have multiple files support you might say but hear me out I want it I have it.
-There's actually a `file and directory entries api` but it's non standard and only chromium based browsers seems to support it (you can check it here https://caniuse.com/#feat=filesystem) 😢.
+Only problem is that the playground only supports one file right now, heck even that isn't true it's just a single text editor from where the code is directly extracted.
+If you look at other languages playgrounds, you might notice that they normally don't have multiple files support, but I want it so I'll have it.

+There's actually a `file and directory entries api` but it's non standard and only chromium based browsers seems to support it (you can check it here https://caniuse.com/#feat=filesystem) 😢, so we'll need to roll out our own solution.

+> **Note**: Capucho from the future here, the `caniuse` link that I used is actually
+> the wrong one, the correct one is https://caniuse.com/mdn-api_filesystem and this
+> one shows that it's supported by most browsers, so if you're planning to do
+> something similar to what's described in this article consider using this api
+> instead, continue reading if you want to explore a little about `indexedDB`.

 ## Alternatives

-So the filesystem api is out and we need a way to store large-ish amounts of data in the browser and that needs to be accessible from javascript, and our options are `indexedDB` and ... wait what do you mean `indexedDB` is our only option?
-Well i guess `indexedDB` it is.
+So the filesystem api is out, we need to find another way to store large-ish amounts of data in the browser and make it accessible from javascript, and our options are `indexedDB` and ... wait, what do you mean `indexedDB` is our only option?
+Well I guess `indexedDB` it is.

 ## indexedDB

-`indexedDB` is as the name says a database that works with unique indexes compared with others web apis it's fairly low level but it can quickly and efficiently handle large amounts data, just remember that it's bound by the browser eviction criteria so don't store data that you can't risk to lose use a real backend for that instead.
+`indexedDB` is as the name says a database that works with unique indexes, compared with others web apis it's fairly low level but it can quickly and efficiently handle large amounts data, just remember that it's bound by the browser eviction criteria so don't store data that you can't risk to lose, use instead a backend with a real database for that.

 ## Opening the DB

-Let's start coding now that we know what we'll be using.
-The first step to use the `indexedDB` api is opening a DB it's akin to opening a database connection to a real DB except that you actually create the DB if it doesn't exist.
-So first we want to get the `indexedDB` object but it might not be available in every object or use a prefix (all major browsers have a prefix-less object and some have with prefix, the prefix implementations might not be complete or don't work at all so for the sake of our mental sanity we'll use only prefix-less) so let's define a check
+Now that we know what we'll be using let's start coding.
+The first step to use the `indexedDB` api is opening a DB, this is akin to opening a database connection to a real DB except that you actually create the DB if it doesn't exist.
+So first we want to get the `indexedDB` object but it might not be available in every browser or use a prefix (all major browsers have a prefix-less object, some older browsers have it exposed with a prefix, the prefix implementations might not be complete or may not work at all so for the sake of our mental sanity we'll use only the prefix-less object), so let's define a quick check to see if `indexedDB` is available.

 ```javascript
 if (!window.indexedDB) return; // 😢 No indexedDB for us
 ```

-Finally we may open up our DB
+Now that we know that it's available, let's open the DB.

 ```javascript
 var db;
 var request = indexedDB.open("TestDatabase", 1);
 ```

-The star of the show here is the `open` method it takes a string and an integer as arguments (we can omit the integer if we don't need versioning), the string is the database name and the integer is the version of the database (It is a integer if you use a float it will be rounded and it make screw you over).
-We also define a variable that we will use later.
+The star of the show here is the `open` method it takes a string and an integer as arguments (we can omit the integer if we don't need versioning), the string is the database name and the integer is the version of the database (It is an integer, if you use a float it will be implicitly cast to an integer, rounding it and causing all sorts of trouble).
+We also define a variable that we will use later to store our database connection.

+> **NOTE**: The MDN documentation about using `indexedDB` (great resource about
+> pratical use of the API, available at https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB)
+> , warns to not define any `var indexedDB` if not inside a function.

-All operations on `indexedDB` is asynchronous (not your standard `Promise` though it's a `IDBRequest` 🤷‍♂️) and so we need to add two callbacks `onsuccess` and `onerror`.
+All operations on `indexedDB` are asynchronous (not your standard `Promise` though, it's a `IDBRequest` 🤷‍♂️) and so we need to add two callbacks to our request, `onsuccess` and `onerror`, `onsuccess` will be called if everything goes well and contain the database in the object passed as the first argument to the callback under `.target.result`, `onerror` will be called if there's any problem, proper error handling won't be covered in this article.

 ```javascript
 // In case something goes boom